February B&G Update: Part 1

 - Labeling of all pipes, to identify purpose and flow direction.

-- Improved installation of the Chemtrol PC-2100, to be more accessible for the operator.
+- Improved installation of the Chemtrol pool controller, to be more accessible for the operator.

 - Installation of a new thermowell (for temperature sensing), a paddle wheel flow meter, pressure sensors and a depth sensor for enhanced monitoring.
 This will be detailed in a separate article, later.